PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

    *Describe how your team used tools like Slack and Trello to coordinate tasks.
 Share an example of how assigning tasks in Trello helped streamline your group projects and fostered effective communication.*

+   **Jason** - Starting this project, I was familiar with Slack and ClickUp for coordinating tasks.
+Trello is very similar to those, and the group enjoyed its' simplicity.
+The use of Teams provided effective communication for the group as well if we weren't together on campus.

 2. **Challenges and Overcoming Them:**

    *Recall a specific challenge, like debugging a code issue together.
 Explain how you collaborated to identify the bug's source and successfully resolved it.
 This experience showcases your problem-solving and teamwork skills.*

    **Dany** - We all encountered challenges while running Django on our local machines due to compatibility issues with certain Python or Django versions and incompatible packages.
 Our troubleshooting documentation played a crucial role in overcoming these challenges.
 An instance involved a teammate facing a unique error.
 We collaborated for approximately an hour, before we decided to troubleshoot together through TeamViewer(something new I got to experience).
 I went through our troubleshooting document and retraced the steps to run Django and successfully configured it to run on their local machine.

+   **Jason** - Initially, we encountered issues setting up github and cloning the repository.
+Then it turned into implementing ideas into code.
+After troubleshooting with each other, we overcame any technical issue that came throughout the project's cycle.
+As Dany mentioned, TeamViewer was useful.
+Especially when all of us weren't on campus.
+Overall, **Communication** and **Research** helped problem solve.

 3. **Accomplishments and Pride:**